-When her daughter’s anger continued to ratchet up, Kynoch told George that she just walked away.
-And later that night she used the sound of ocean waves from a music app to settle her own rattled nerves so she could sleep.
-George praises Kynoch for disengaging from her daughter and for actively finding a way to calm herself down.
+During the previous night, she used the sound of ocean waves from a music app to settle her rattled nerves so she could sleep.
+George praises Marden for actively finding a way to calm herself down.

 Encouraging such activities may seem minor, but it’s central to an approach that George and her colleagues implemented in a pilot program in July 2018.
 The approach, which is discussed in a recent article in the journal Public Health Nursing, focuses on educating families about the science of adverse childhood experiences (ACEs), and how severe and relentless stress from ACEs impacts the brain, child development and health.
 It also provides guidance to parents on ways they can heal from their own traumatic experiences and prevent or mitigate passing on ACEs to their children.